vsbron/course-nextJs2024-the-wild-oasis/README.md

 - When making/updating a reservation or user details, forms send the data to the database using Server Actions;
 - Forms status are displayed using useFormStatus and useTransition hooks;
 - Uses Image component for images optmizations;
+- Responsive design supporting mobile devices with a width of at least 360px;

 ## Live version